-Continuation of Regular

-Length Of Service Less than one year

-University Salary

-One work week

-One year but less than

-three years

-Two work weeks

-Three years but less

-than five years

-Three work weeks

-Five years but less

-than seven years

-Four work weeks

-Seven years but less

-than nine years

-Five work weeks

-Nine years and over

-Six work weeks
+Length of Service Less than one year Continuation of Regular University Salary One work week One year but less than three years Two work weeks Three years but less than five years Three work weeks Five years but less than seven years Four work weeks Seven years but less than nine years Five work weeks Nine years and over Six work weeks

-C. All Employees shall be entitled to use up to five (5) days of his/her sick leave each year for family illness (spouse, same sex domestic partner, child or family member residing in the employee's household).
+C. All Employees shall be entitled to use up to five (5) days of his/her sick leave each year for family illness (child, spouse, same sex domestic partner, parent, child or parent of spouse or same sex domestic partner, sibling, grandparent, grandchild, family member residing in the employee's household).